Major in Comparative Literature

 In our department we recognize that there are many different ways of thinking about literature from a comparative perspective.
 Accordingly, we offer two different tracks for the major:

-1. The LANGUAGE AND CULTURE emphasis features comparative study across different national-linguistic traditions.
+1. The LANGUAGE AND CULTURE track features comparative study across different linguistic traditions.
 The more traditional path, LANGUAGE AND CULTURE is recommended for students who wish to study abroad, pursue graduate studies in Comparative Literature, or who simply want to acquire in-depth knowledge cultures other than their own.

-Students who choose LANGUAGE AND CULTURE designate two national-linguistic traditions, such as Spanish and German; English and Japanese; French and Russian.
-In addition, the language chosen to fulfill the Foreign Language Requirement should coincide with one of these chosen traditions.
+Students who choose LANGUAGE AND CULTURE designate two linguistic traditions, such as Spanish and German; English and Japanese; French and Russian.
+In addition, the language chosen to fulfill the Language Requirement should coincide with one of these chosen traditions.

-2. A second emphasis of study, DISCIPLINES IN DIALOGUE, allows students to study culture across disciplinary boundaries as well as national ones.
+2. A second track, DISCIPLINES IN DIALOGUE, allows students to study culture across disciplinary boundaries as well as political and geographic ones.
 This track offers a manageable path for double-majoring in comparative literature and another field.
 DISCIPLINES IN DIALOGUE is also well suited to students who want to combine the critical study of literature and film with other interests, such as creative writing, performance, the visual arts, or philosophy.

-Students who choose DISCIPLINES IN DIALOGUE designate one national-linguistic tradition and one other disciplinary focus (e.g. journalism, psychology, creative writing, philosophy, cinema studies, art history).
-In addition, we strongly advise students to complete their Foreign Language Requirement in a language relevant either to their national-linguistic tradition or to their disciplinary focus.
+Students who choose DISCIPLINES IN DIALOGUE combine the study of one linguistic tradition with an additional disciplinary focus (e.g. journalism, psychology, creative writing, philosophy, cinema studies, art history).
+In addition, we strongly advise students to complete their Language Requirement in a language relevant either to their linguistic tradition or to their disciplinary focus.